heptarch/heptarch.github.io/projects.md

 	   And a few of these recipients, e.g. Yann LeCun, did their most highly cited work at Bell Labs.
 	   </span>
-Bell Labs has nine.
+while Bell Labs had nine.
 Arguably, this a problem of timescale; like the Nobel, Turing Awards tend to arrive long after the fact.
 In twenty years, I bet we will see more MAMAA employees on the honour rolls.

 But I wouldn't bet on too many more.
-The simple reason is that Turing awards are not a good investment, and Big Tech's true forte is making money.
-For better or worse, it knows the ROI is in strategic deployment, marketing, and product integration, not fundamental algorithms research.
+The simple reason is that Turing awards are not a good investment, and in the cutthroat landscape of technocapital disruption, you "move fast and break things" or you die.
+For better or worse, Big Tech knows the ROI is in strategic deployment, marketing, and product integration, not fundamental algorithms research.
 This capitalist realpolitik explains why, for instance, Alphabet is making massive cuts to its "moonshot factory" `X`.
 It also explain why research groups in MAMAA and beyond have aggressively pivoted into generative AI.
-Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering, albeit very lucrative engineering.
+Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering, albeit lucrative and difficult.

 With a state-backed monopoly, this realpolitik didn't apply to Bell.
 The product ensured a healthy supply of capital and research